schedella/Authentication-App/README.md

 ## Implemented following authentication modules
 - Local - completed
 - Google - in Progress
-- Facebook - in Progress
+- Facebook - completed
+> Facebook authentication is not executed in port 3000 becuase that port is not configured in facebook devloper app.
+Make sure to replace facebook config in auth.js before runnning

 ## Run